 - dry cough

-It is not clear why some people get Legionnaires’ disease (with pneumonia) and some people get the milder Pontiac fever when infected with legionella bacteria.
-It is also thought that some people who are infected with legionella bacteria do not become ill at all.
+It is not clear why some people get Legionnaires’ disease (legionella infection causing pneumonia) and some people get the milder Pontiac fever when exposed to legionella bacteria.
+It is also thought that some people who are exposed to legionella bacteria do not become ill at all.

-Legionellas are widely distributed in the environment.
-They have been found in ponds, hot and cold water systems, and water in air conditioning cooling systems.
+Legionella bacteria live in the natural freshwater environments of rivers, lakes, streams and ponds.
+They can also contaminate hot and cold water storage and distribution systems, and water in air conditioning and industrial cooling systems.

-The disease is spread through the air from a water source.
-Person to person spread does not occur.
-Breathing in aerosols from a contaminated water system such as spa pools is the most likely route of transmission.
+The disease spreads through the air from a contaminated water source.
+Breathing in aerosols from a contaminated water system such as spa pools is the main transmission route.

 A urine test can diagnose sporadic cases of Pontiac fever.
 Most reported cases occur during legionellosis outbreaks.